It Turns Out That Anal Isn’t as Popular Among Queer Men as We Thought

 He wishes it did.
 He says, “Some pornographer somewhere needs to make a sex education video solely based on what porn actors do to prepare themselves.
 We would all learn a lot.”

 What do you think about this statistic on gay men having anal sex?
 On which side of the percentage do you lie?

-This story was originally published on October 23, 2020.
+This article was originally published on October 23, 2020.
 It has since been updated.